agwhitney/roguelike-reddit/journal.md

 Let's really get started!
 Note: Computer planes have positive x going right, positive y going down.
 Crazy, I know!
 I've seen it so often and I still need to remember!

+Ok so at the end of it all that went well.
+The guide seems pretty straightforward and clear, for the most part.
+I'm feeling like I do have some power with libtcod.
+I did use 'solids' instead of 'blocked' as an attribute for tile.Tile.
+It might get confusing, so I may just change it back.
+Otherwise, that wraps up the week.
+Perhaps I'll make a branch and see where I can take this from here.